 What are the treatment options for frozen shoulder?

 These are commonly advised.
 The aim is to keep the shoulder from 'stiffening up' and to keep movement as full as possible.
-For most benefit, it is important to do the exercises regularly, as instructed by a doctor or physiotherapist.
+For most benefit, it is important to do the exercises regularly as instructed by a doctor or physiotherapist.
+Shoulder exercises are unlikely to do any harm.

 Many people are referred to a physiotherapist who can give expert advice on the best exercises to use.
 Also, they may try other pain-relieving techniques such as warm or cold temperature packs and transcutaneous electrical nerve stimulation (TENS) machines.